Caral: Cultural practices

 Shady's findings suggest it was a society built on commerce and pleasure.
 No indications of warfare, such as battlements, weapons, or mutilated bodies, have been found at Caral.
 This contrasts with the older site of Sechin Bajo, where depictions of weapons are found.
-In one of the Caral temples, researchers found 32 flutes made of condor and pelican bones and 37 cornetts of deer and llama bones.
+In one of the Caral temples, researchers found 32 flutes made of condor and pelican bones.
 One find revealed the remains of a baby, wrapped and buried with a necklace made of stone beads.

 Some excavations have uncovered human remains associated with ceremonial or construction contexts, indicating that certain rites involved the deliberate killing of individuals.
 One such skeleton represents the earliest known evidence of human sacrifice in the Andean region, dating to around 3000 BC.
 The skeleton's positioning and trauma, such as skull fractures and finger mutilations, imply that the individual may have been a construction worker or captive offered as a sacrificial victim.